jayanthkoushik/alphanet/paper/sections/appendix/implementation.md

-In most cases, we simply used the flattened output of a model's penultimate layer as features, and used the weights (including bias) of the last layer (fully connected) as the classifier.
+In most cases, we simply used the flattened output of a model's penultimate layer as features, and used the weights (including bias) of the last layer as the classifier.
 Exceptions to this are listed below:

-* LWS: We multiplied the classifier with the learned per-class scales.
+* LWS: We multiplied classifier weights with the per-class scales.

 * RIDE: We used the 6-expert teacher model, and saved classifiers from each expert after normalizing and scaling as in the model.
 For